Plastic optics have many advantages within imaging systems over conventional all glass optic designs.

-One example of this is the Dyson 360 Eye™ robot vacuum cleaner that has a central panoramic camera which is used for navigation.
+One example of this is the Dyson 360 Eye™ robot vacuum cleaner, which has a central panoramic camera used for navigation.

 The requirement was a very demanding one because this was an unconventional lens that needed excellent imaging performance and low manufacturing cost.

 To meet Dyson’s specification, we used our experience of designing plastic optics to reduce the number of optical parts by making use of aspheric surfaces and multi-optic surface components.